secretstartups/handbook/sales/account-planning/index.html.md

 ### Action Plan

-_This is the most important part of the account plan!_ Once the SAL and the team plan the work, be sure to work the plan!
+_This is the most important part of the account plan!_ Once the SAE and the team plan the work, be sure to work the plan!
 Account plans are meaningless if there is no clear plan of action for achieving the objectives.
-Once the SAL and the team identify a prioritized set of objectives that will help the team deliver more value to the customer in support of the customer's strategic business initiatives, begin to identify and assign action items that will enable the team to achieve each objective.
+Once the SAE and the team identify a prioritized set of objectives that will help the team deliver more value to the customer in support of the customer's strategic business initiatives, begin to identify and assign action items that will enable the team to achieve each objective.
 An action plan should clearly document the following:

 1. What is each team member trying to achieve?
 1. How will each team member achieve success?